Reasons to Stay Alive: Chapter 1: Falling

 After his episode, Andrea took Matt to the medical center, even though he was extremely afraid of going.
-A physician diagnoses Matt with depression and anxiety disorder and prescribes him with Diazepam.
+A physician diagnoses Matt with depression and anxiety disorders and prescribes him with Diazepam.
 Matt expresses that he didn’t like the pills, instead, he was afraid to use them and when he used them, he did not feel that they worked, instead, he felt as he was slipping away from reality.
 He said that taking pills was just part of the problem.

-From then on he refused to take the pills, which lead him to experience his pain at a larger extent but he eventually got healed without the use of medication.
-He says that by not taking it was how he started to learn about him and his illness.
+He refused to take the pills, which lead him to experience his pain at a larger outcome but eventually got healed without the use of medication.
+He says that by not taking his med was how he started to learn about him and his illness.
 Matt realized that things like exercising, looking at the sunshine, sleep, and conversations made him feel better.

 Shortly after his episode, he tries to get back on with his life.
 He starts to look for jobs and got one as an advertiser but ended up leaving the job.
 At this point, Matt says he felt like he was getting better, but yet he was still very ill.
-Matt refers to his depression as a cyclone where everything moved very fast and it did not stop.
+Matt refers to his depression as a cyclone where everything was very fast and it did not stop.
 But, as time passed, he started to be more aware of his symptoms.
 He said that depression was an illness that affected everything, both mind, and body.
 Matt goes on to say that depression is one of the deadliest diseases in the world and people do not realize how bad it is.

 Matt emphasizes that suicide is the major leading cause of death under the age of 35.
 That there are approximately one million people that kill themselves, at least 10 million people try to take their lives, one out of five in people get depression at one point in their lives, and more are likely to suffer from mental illness.
-Also, he blames society’s social stigma too that Men are three times more likely to commit suicide than women, because men, traditionally, see mental illness as a sign of weakness and are reluctant to seek help.
+Also, he blames society’s social stigma to that Men are 3 times more likely to commit suicide than women, because men, traditionally, see mental illness as a sign of weakness and are reluctant to seek help.